crate/cratedb-mcp/README.md

 ```shell
 CRATEDB_MCP_TRANSPORT=sse cratedb-mcp
 ```
-Note: If you are not able to use `uv tool install`, please use `uv run cratedb-mcp` to acquire and run the package ephemerally.
+Note: If you are unable to use `uv tool install`, please use `uv run cratedb-mcp` to acquire and run the package ephemerally.

 # Simple Claude configuration